grafana/loki/docs/sources/clients/promtail/logrotation.md

 ## Configure Promtail

 Promtail uses `polling` to watch for file changes.
 A `polling` mechanism combined with a [copy and truncate](#copy-and-truncate) log rotation may result in losing some logs.
-As explained earlier in this guide, this happens when the file is truncated before promtail reads all the log lines from such file.
+As explained earlier in this guide, this happens when the file is truncated before Promtail reads all the log lines from such a file.

 Therefore, for a long-term solution, we strongly recommend changing the log rotation strategy to [rename and create](#rename-and-create).
 Alternatively, as a workaround in the short term, you can tweak the promtail client's `batchsize` [config](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#clients) to set higher values (like 5M or 8M).
-This gives Promtail more room to read loglines without frequently waiting for push response from the Loki server.
+This gives Promtail more room to read loglines without frequently waiting for push responses from the Loki server.